14 Oregon Hot Springs That Are Totally Worth the Trip!

 2. Breitenbush Hot Springs

 The facility is a highly maintained retreat center and wildlife refuge.
-It’s a resort with geothermal hot tubs, sunken springs, a stone labyrinth, sweat lodge, library, artisan gift shop, a sanctuary for meditation, and more.
+It’s a resort with geothermal hot tubs, sunken springs, a stone labyrinth, a sweat lodge, a library, an artisan gift shop, a sanctuary for meditation, and more.

 3. Wall Creek Warm Springs

-It’s a small pool in a secluded forest.
 People call it the meditation pool, and once you get there you’ll see why.
 Across, it measures about 8 feet.
-The temperature can fluctuate from lukewarm to 100+ degrees, and that depends on how much hot water seeps up from the ground.
+The temperature can fluctuate from lukewarm to 100+ degrees, depending on how much hot water seeps up from the ground.

 4. McCredie Hot Springs